 This staging is expressed universally.
-For every kind of tumor, however, there are different definitions for the numbers which can be referenced.
-While grading describes a histological assessment, staging involves imaging and surgical procedures.
+Every tumor type has different definitions for the numbers which can be referenced.
+Grading describes histological assessment, while staging involves imaging and surgical procedures.

 Metastases–How does a Tumor Spread?

-Spread of tumor from its primary site to the nearby or distant places is called metastasis.
-Metastasis can occur through many routes like; local spread through infiltration in adjacent healthy tissues, through regional lymph nodes, through lymph vessels, and through blood vessels.
-When a tumor grows in an infiltrating manner, it will eventually find its way to the lymphatic system and blood vessels.
+The spread of a tumor from beyond its primary site is called metastasis.
+Metastasis occurs through infiltration to adjacent healthy tissues with lymph vessel/node and/or blood vessel dissemination.
+When a tumor grows in an infiltrating manner, it can enter the lymphatic and vascular systems.
 Invasion is facilitated through proteases and hyaluronidases.
-Malignant cells are transported through the lymph and blood vessels and will attach to distant parts of the body.
-Depending on means of transportation, appropriate terminology is lymphogenic or hematogenous metastases.
+Malignant cells transported through the lymph and blood vessels can attach to distant parts of the body.
+Depending on the means of dissemination, the appropriate terminology is lymphogenic or hematogenous metastases.

-Within the blood circulatory system, the malignant cells interact with the immune system.
+Within the blood circulatory system, malignant cells interact with the immune system.
 A tumor cell embolism is formed which can attach to the basal membrane of the vessel.
 Cells invade other tissues and organs through extravasation.
-Initially, they will lay dormant and excrete signal complexes which stimulate angiogenesis.
+Initially, they are dormant and excrete signal complexes which stimulate angiogenesis.
 Blood vessels will grow towards the metastasis and deliver nutrients.
-This way it can increase in size.
+This enables an increase in tumor size.

-A primary lung cancer, for example, metastasizes in the systemic circulation (lung type).
-Primary liver cancer, conversely, usually spreads through the hepatic vein and vena cava to the lungs (liver type).
-Likewise, tumors on the drainage area of the venae cavae will metastasize via the heart to the lungs.
-The tumor is the portal vein’s drainage system spread first into the liver and finally into the lungs.
+Primary lung cancer metastasizes via systemic circulation.
+Primary liver cancer spreads via the hepatic vein and inferior vena cava to the lungs.
+Likewise, tumors in the drainage area of the venae cavae will metastasize via the heart to the lungs.
+The tumor may spread via the portal vein first into the liver and finally into the lungs.

-Tumors are often removed surgically, possible in combination with neoadjuvant (pre-surgical) or adjuvant (post-surgical) chemotherapy or radiation therapy.
+Tumors are often removed surgically, possibly in combination with chemotherapy or radiation therapy.
 To judge the result of resection, the following classification has been established.